ecamo19/my_notes/docs/stats_and_modeling/regularization.md

 # Penalized Models

+When n << p and/or there is collinearity the variance will increase so OLS will not perform well, so other methods are need to overcome this.

-This methods work by controlling variance (less flexible methods) by shrinking coefs towards zero or exactly zero.
+Penalized methods work by controlling variance (less flexible methods) by shrinking coefs towards zero or exactly zero.
 With these methods overfitting is avoid by using a less flexible approach.

 By sacriﬁcing some bias, we can often reduce the variance enough to make the overall MSE lower than unbiased models.